DeepSourceCorp/good-first-issue/README.md

 Welcome! 👋🏼

+**For non-native English speakers**

+This project is primarily documented in English.
+If you're new to open source or not confident with English yet, feel free to use translation tools.
+Many contributors started the same way.

 **Good First Issue** is an initiative to curate easy pickings from popular projects, so developers who've never contributed to open-source can get started quickly.

 Open-source maintainers are always looking to get more people involved, but new developers generally think it's challenging to become a contributor.
 We believe getting developers to fix super-easy issues removes the barrier for future contributions.
 This is why Good First Issue exists.